Second Suites in Toronto

 There is currently no grant or loan program for second suites.
 The City is discussing the potential for a program with senior levels of government.
 TREB’s Government Relations staff is monitoring this initiative and will inform members if the City implements a program.

-Will a second suite impact property taxes?
+Will second suites in Toronto impact property taxes?

 In most cases, there will be little impact on property taxes.
 A major exception would be where the second suite is created by constructing an addition, thereby significantly adding to the value of a house.